markd2/RandomLearning/Music/dance-music.md

 * A clear focused "lead" is usually helpful to guide the audience.
 * Keep air pushing through the sub, even if it's not a bass heavy part.
 If a sub disappears fully and it's not a breakdown or something, the whole room will wonder why and it is very distracting.
 * Use MIDI to sidechain because it will trigger faster and it's easier to edit/bump up a tad/pull back a bit.

+and a reply (not me!)

+I feel like the "Cut reverb tails abruptly" is 100% a stylistic decision, but a very useful one to be aware of.
+I like to interchange it depending on the situation.
+Cutting a reverb off like that makes me think of the effect dance music has when it cuts from space to space.
+It's like instantly teleporting from one space to another.

+A more artistic way you could think about it is, the listener travelling through a tunnel at a very high speed, and in there is a bunch of reverberation, but at the end of that measure, the reverb stops suddenly when they exit the tunnel and no longer hear reverb.
+That's why I think it's a very stylistic decision.
+As artists, we're painting with sound and teleporting people to these worlds of their imagination.